2017 ASAS Science Policy Summer Internship Program

-Supported by the American Society of Animal Science Foundation through the Appreciation Clubs for Bob Zimbelman, Harold Hafs, Barb Glenn, and Jack Britt
+Supported by the American Society of Animal Science Foundation through the Appreciation Clubs for Bob Zimbelman, Harold Hafs, Barb Glenn, Jack Britt, and Louis Boyd.

-1. Provide experience for undergraduates or graduate students in legislative, regulatory, or administrative science policy activities in Washington, DC that affect animal science and animal agriculture to enhance their careers in academia or industry.
+1. Provide experience for undergraduates or graduate students in legislative, regulatory, or administrative science policy activities in Washington, D.C., related to animal science or the production of animal-sourced foods.
+This experience may enhance the interns' careers.

 2. Provide assistance with federal legislative, regulatory, or administrative science policy activities to enhance support for animal science and animal agriculture in Washington, DC.

 3. Provide undergraduate or graduate students with opportunities to communicate science to policy makers and the general public.